 - Rabies: 1YR , DHPP 1YR , Lepto, Lyme

 - Leukemia, Feline Rabies 1YR Purevax, Feline FVRCCP 1YR, Feline Rabies/FVRCCP combo

 - Ferret Distemper 1YR Ferret Rabies 1YR

-Dogwood Veterinary Hospital & Laser Center will always offer best medicine for your loved one.
+Dogwood Veterinary Hospital & Laser Center is proud to be a premier animal wellness clinic.
 Give us a call at (770) 253-3416 today!

 A Full Exam is recommended every 6 months (after all that’s 3.5 human years).
 We also recommend routine bloodwork (internal exam), a fecal (internal parasite check), Heart Worm Test, Oral Exam, Proheart Injection (canines only), or some type of heartworm preventative & Flea and tick preventative.
 Our senior patients are always offered Blood Pressure checks & ECG’s as well!

 Kitten Visit and Vaccine Protocol at Dogwood Veterinary Hospital & Laser Center in Newnan, GA

 Kitten vaccines should start ideally at 6 to 8 weeks of age

 1st Kitten Visit – 6 to 8 weeks of age